skgupta507/Hyperpipe/README.md

 ---

 *All content on Hyperpipe is from YouTube Music.
 Any issues with content should be reported to YouTube Music.
-YouTube Music is a trademark of Google LLC.
-Hyperpipe is not affiliated with YouTube Music.*
+YouTube and YouTube Music are trademarks of Google LLC.
+Hyperpipe is not affiliated with YouTube and YouTube Music.*

 [hypipe]: https://hyperpipe.surge.sh
 [piped]: https://piped.kavin.rocks